 This article is loaded with my personal opinion on how to do things.
 The baseline I'm going to describe is derived from my personal experience.
-If you have a different opinion on some topics, please let me know.
+If you have a different view on some topics, please let me know.
 I'm not claiming that what I'm doing is perfect!

 When I'm talking about a project in this post, I'm thinking of a larger, commercial project.
 Not something you'd do on the weekend.
 When I try out stuff on my own, I also choose not to do some of these steps.
 However, once you're working with a team on something you want to sell to customers, I'd go with the list below.

-That's the first time the TL;DR section is straight forward.
+That's the first time the TL;DR section is straightforward.
 Have a look at the buzzwords and decide for yourself whether you want to read more or not.